Why would I have high water pressure?

 If you have any questions about your water pressure or related plumbing issues, don’t hesitate to call My Georgia Plumber, Inc. at (770)592-0081.
 We have a team of licensed plumbers ready to help in any way we can.

-The good news about high water pressure is that it is relatively easy to fix!
+The good news about irregular water pressure is that it is relatively easy to fix!
 This will maintain a set level of incoming pressure, regardless of the PSI at your water main.

 Even if you are currently not experiencing any problems it is important to keep an eye on what is flowing through your pipes.
 Testing your system with a water pressure gauge ($10 from a hardware store) will give you peace of mind and allow you to make money-saving preemptive changes.
 Simply attach the gauge to a faucet closest to your water meter and slowly open up that faucet.
 To ensure an accurate reading you’ll need to make sure all other appliances (water machines, showers, refrigerators with ice makers) are off and closed.